-OLB's sound capitalisation is reflected in its baa1 assigned Capital score, two notches below the initial score.
-Whether OLB's TCE ratio, our core metric for the assessment of a bank's capital strength, as well as its regulatory Common Equity Tier 1 (CET1) capital ratio, will surpass management's CET1 ratio target level of 12.25% following the acquisition of Degussa Bank will depend on the successful execution of profit retention and risk-weighted asset (RWA) optimisation measures.
+OLB's sound capitalisation is reflected in its a3 assigned Capital score, two notches below the initial score.
+Based on OLB's improvement in capital ratios, which reflect earnings retention as well as risk-weighted assets (RWA) optimization measures, we now anticipate the bank will still experience a decline in both its TCE ratio as well as the regulatory Common Equity Tier 1 (CET1) capital ratio, but these will be maintained above management's CET1 ratio target level of 12.25% following the acquisition of Degussa Bank.

 OLB applies the standardised approach to calculate credit risk weights for a range of its loan portfolios, which leads to a still comparatively high RWA density.
 Over the next three years we expect the bank to maintain a broadly stable mix between retail and SME assets on one side and corporate and diversified lending.
 At the same time, OLB will gradually reduce its current RWA density, because the bank will benefit from regulatory changes and RWA optimisation measures, including a further extension of the use of internal models and RWA optimisation measures.
-In parallel, higher regulatory capital requirements will reduce in 2023 OLB's so far ample leeway.
+In parallel, higher regulatory capital requirements have applied since early 2023.

-As of 30 September 2022, OLB's TCE ratio of 14.2% was up from 12.6% as of year-end 2021.
-It was above the bank's transitional CET1 ratio of 13.1%, partly because of additional regulatory deductions.
+As of 31 December 2022, OLB's TCE ratio of 15.0% was up strongly from 12.5% as of year-end 2021.
+It was above the bank's transitional CET1 ratio of 13.6%, partly because of additional regulatory deductions.
 In February 2022, the German Federal Financial Supervisory Authority (BaFin) informed OLB that it will add a 1.0% additional total capital requirement as a result of the Supervisory Review and Evaluation Process.
-For 2023, we expect the CET1 requirement to increase by around 85 basis points because BaFin has announced the introduction of a 0.75% countercyclical buffer requirement plus a specific 2% add-on requirement for residential housing loans.
-As of year-end 2022, OLB's CET1 capital ratio increased to 13.6% based on OLB's preliminary reported financials and prior to any restructuring provisions, its pro forma CET1 ratio including Degussa Bank would have been 13.5%.
+As of June 2023, OLB's CET1 requirement includes a 15 basis points systemic risk buffer and a countercyclical buffer requirement of 68 basis points, up from 5 basis points as of year-end 2022.
+These increases reflect the introduction of a 0.75% countercyclical buffer requirement for domestic exposures plus a specific 2% systemic risk add-on requirement for residential housing loans.
+As of June 2023, OLB's CET1 capital ratio increased to 14.4% based on OLB's preliminary reported financials.

-OLB's risk-weighted capitalisation has improved year-to-date As a percentage of RWA
+OLB's risk-weighted capitalisation improved strongly ahead of the announced Degussa Bank acquisition